Dorothy Gale: In television

 Upon returning to Kansas, Dorothy tells her family about her experiences in Oz.
-However, her family doesn't believe her, and attempts to get her admitted into an asylum.
+However, her family does not believe her, and attempts to get her admitted into an asylum.
 Her aunt, Emily Brown (Gina Stockdale) is the only person who believes her, and refuses to let her be admitted.
 However, Aunt Em dies, gifting Dorothy a puppy named Toto before she does.
 Years pass, and Dorothy returns to Oz.
 Learning from the Munchkins that Zelena is still alive and no longer fearing the witch, Dorothy storms the palace in time to stop Zelena from stealing the Scarecrow's (Paul Scheer) brain for a time spell.
 Dorothy taunts Zelena about having one thing she'll never obtain, the love of the people, as Zelena prepares a fireball to destroy her.
 Toto, hopping out of the bag, trots up to the palace curtains, while Dorothy ducks to avoid Zelena's fireball, which hits an approaching guard.
 Toto then tugs a string, causing the curtains to fall on Zelena, who fumbles to get free.
 While she is occupied, Dorothy escapes the palace with the Scarecrow and her dog.
 Later, she and her companions hide out in a cottage, but Zelena eventually finds them, after putting a tracking spell on Dorothy's old bicycle.
 Dorothy does her best to protect the Scarecrow, but Zelena ends up ripping out his brain.
 Fearlessly standing up to the witch, Dorothy dares Zelena to do her worst, while boasting that she'll never be afraid of her again.
 Zelena expresses brief interest in her brave attitude, wondering what made her change.
 In the end, Zelena leaves Dorothy unharmed to let the people of Oz see that, for once, their great hero has failed them.